naingenieu/bash-scripts/README.md

-This is a simple collection of bash scripts I made for myself Take wathever you want, every feedback is welcome
+This is a simple collection of bash scripts I made for myself.
+Take wathever you want, every feedback is welcome